Tamber Bey Vineyards produced their first commercial vintage in 2001 (merely 150 cases) and now crafts over 5,000 cases a year and growing.

 During the 1990s, Barry was also part of a group of individuals who worked at Medior, a company which launched one of the early online shopping cart services.
 The company was later sold to AOL.
 Remarkably a number of former employees at Medior later became involved in Napa Valley’s wine scene.

-Barry and Tracy Schuler co-founded Medior and also founded Meteor Vineyards in Coombsville.
+These include, Barry and Tracy Schuler co-founders of Medior and also founders of Meteor Vineyards in Coombsville.
 The other co-founder of the company, David Goldman developed the Dead Fred Vineyard, also in Coombsville.
 One of their early employees, Eric Risch (back when there were only 11 employees) would eventually become General Manager of Pellet Estate in St. Helena and co-founded DoublePlus Wines with winemaker Tom Rinaldi.
 And one of the employees they hired for business development was Barry Waitte.

 A childhood prodigy of the world’s most famous living composer, Michelle Seko eventually fled his suffocating clutches, but for a career that has no freedom.